 The Image field type allows the user to select an image from the media library and specify image properties.
-Users can enter the path to the image manually or click Open file to open the Media Browser and select the desired file from the media library.
+Users can click Open file to open the Media Browser and select the desired file from the media library.

 The Source property of an Image field controls the selected item in the Media Browser.
 For more information about the Source property, see the section The File Field Type.